My research revolves around three questions:

 I-thoughts are mental episodes that we typically express with different forms of the first-person pronoun ("I", “me”, “mine”, and “myself”) or the inflexion of the verb, as in Descartes’ cogito.
 I-thoughts have striking properties: tokens of I cannot fail to refer, they are relevant for action guidance, and judgments like I have a headache exclude the possibility of error through misidentification relative to the first person (Wittgenstein 1958; Shoemaker 1968; Evans 1982).
 Research in this area faces a puzzle.
 It seems plausible that tokens of I conform to a reflexive rule: “A token of I in a thinking stands for the subject of that thinking".
 Still, it has proven difficult to understand the relation between the reflexive rule and the above-mentioned properties.
 Hence, some authors have held that tokens of I do not refer, while others have provided inferentialist accounts of the I-concept.

-I intend to offer an account of how the I-concept refers that also explains its striking properties.
+I have been developing an account of how the I-concept refers that also explains its striking properties.
 My starting point is a functional hypothesis: I-thoughts enable subjects to integrate self-concerning information from what I call "reflexive channels" (e.g. vision, introspection, personal memory, and proprioception) and "non-reflexive channels" (e.g. pictures, mirrors, spoken and written utterances).
-This integration hypothesis explains why the I-concept conforms to the reflexive rule: conforming to that rule is necessary to integrate self-concerning information from these channels for use in theoretical and practical inference.
+This integration hypothesis can be used to explain why the I-concept conforms to the reflexive rule: conforming to that rule is necessary to integrate self-concerning information from these channels for use in theoretical and practical inference.
 The resulting account solves problems faced by inferentialist accounts such as Gareth Evans’, it undercuts the main motivations for the non-referential views that originate from Wittgenstein’s and Anscombe’s influential works, and it explains why the first person is ideally suited to express self-consciousness.
-I have three manuscripts on this topic.

 Question 3: Justification